-Eric and Toby have worked together for over 15 years, forming “Team Asia” in the International Active division at GMO.
+Eric and Toby have worked together for 17 years, forming “Team Asia” in the International Active division at GMO.
 Both have an abiding interest in Asia and have more than 50 years of collective market experience in the region.
 They share a common belief in the philosophy of value investing: that markets are inefficient, the future is ultimately unknowable but low multiples imply low expectations, and that the best predictor of investment returns is the valuation at which one buys.
 They value transparency, accountability, ‘skin in the game’, and encourage differentiated thinking.
 Kaname Capital was founded to leverage their unique working relationship to pursue deep value opportunities in Asia, with an initial emphasis on Japan.

 Eric joined GMO International Active in 2003, was a senior portfolio manager in the division, and a partner of the firm.
 While an Asia specialist covering all of the ex-Japan markets, he also managed GEM and European portfolios for the team.
 Eric lived in Hong Kong from 1994 through 2002 working with both Prudential Portfolio Managers and JPMorgan in equity research and portfolio management roles.
 There, he was lucky enough to experience the 1998 Asian financial crisis early in his career, an event that profoundly affected his views on required margins of safety, when to walk away from risk, and when to pounce on true deep value.
 He graduated from Middlebury College.